Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

 \subsection{The Perils of a Simplistic Application of Psychometrics}

-Recent literature suggests treating AI systems as participants in psychology experiments designed for humans~\cite{hagendorff2023machine}.
-In accordance with this idea, some existing psychometric tests have been directly applied to AI evaluation, from general intelligence using IQ tests~\cite{DOWE201277,hernandez2016computer} to theory of mind~\cite{kosinski2023theory} and personality~\cite{pellert2023ai}.
-While an individual's performance on a test reflects their underlying construct~\cite{pellert2023ai}, it remains a question whether tests designed for humans could be applied to AI without considering the unique features of AI systems that might undermine the reliability and validity of the tests~\cite{hernandez2017measure}.
+Some recent literature has treated AI systems as participants in psychology experiments that were originally designed for humans~\cite{hagendorff2023machine,pellert2023ai} or applied existing psychometric tests to the evaluation of AI's general intelligence~\cite{DOWE201277,hernandez2016computer}, theory of mind~\cite{kosinski2023theory}, and personality~\cite{pellert2023ai}.
+The underlying assumption of these works is that AI systems such as large language models could exhibit human-like psychological traits, since they were trained on a large corpus that contains information about human values, beliefs, and personality traits~\cite{pellert2023ai}.
+However, this assumption might not hold because we do not know which human constructs are represented in AI systems, and neither do we know whether these constructs influence AI behavior in a manner akin to their impact on human behavior.
+We discuss below reasons why employing tests developed for humans to evaluate AI systems could be misleading.

-For example, several studies have applied self-report personality scales that were originally developed for humans to AI systems~\cite{li2022gpt}.
-Given slightly altered phrasing in the scale questions without introducing actual semantic changes, human responses tend to consistently reflect their personality traits.
-However, when applied to AI systems, a minor change in the input that is negligible to humans (such as reversing the order of the questions) may result in a substantial change in an AI system's response~\cite{li2022gpt}.
-This raises doubts about whether the AI system responses to self-report scales reflect a true understanding of personality traits or are merely probabilistic selections based on the AI system's training data distribution.
+First, tests developed for humans may not be reliable or valid for AI systems, even if the systems are trained on large-scale human data.
+For example, several studies have applied self-report personality questionnaires that were originally developed for humans to large language models~\cite{li2022gpt}.
+Despite altered phrasing in the questions, as long as no actual semantic changes are introduced, human responses would remain consistent as they tend to reflect the personality traits.
+However, when applied to AI systems, a minor change in the input that is negligible to humans (such as reversing the order of the questions) may result in a substantial change in a large language model's response~\cite{li2022gpt}.
+This raises doubts about whether the responses of an AI system to self-report personality questionnaires reflect a true understanding of personality traits or are merely probabilistic selections based on the AI system's training data distribution.\looseness=-1